awslabs/multi-az-workshop/content/lab-2/index.en.md

 service.kubernetes.io/topology-mode: auto
 ```

 However, this only causes the default routing logic to prefer destinations in the same AZ, but doesn't enforce it.
 If there isn't an endpoint available in the same zone, it will route to other zones, which could cascade failure.
-In order to enforce AZI, we actually want to override this behavior.
+In order to enforce AZI, we may want to override this behavior.
 To do so, we'll use a `DestinationRule` with Istio to achieve AZI within the EKS cluster.
 A [`DestinationRule`](https://istio.io/latest/docs/reference/config/networking/destination-rule/) supports defining how traffic is distributed from source to destination based on the applied labels of a service.

 ```yaml
 apiVersion: networking.istio.io/v1beta1